pump-fun-official/pump-fun-bot/readme.md

 <p align="center"><img width="720" height="463" src="assets/schalriha.webp" alt="PumpfunTrader interface" /></p>

-<b>PumpTrader Bot is a tool for managing trading strategies, liquidity and monitoring tokens on the Solana blockchain.</b>
+<b>Pump Fun Trader Bot is a tool for managing trading strategies, liquidity and monitoring tokens on the Solana blockchain.</b>

 This bot is designed for token creators, liquidity pools and traders, providing a user-friendly interface for automating trading operations via Telegram.